namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 #### Making the Bounding Boxes Interactive

 Let's now make these bounding boxes more interactive.
-What we want is a subclass of `UIButton` that we can give the shape of a bounding box.
-This is actually a little difficult because `UIButton` can, by default, only have a rectangular shape, so we'll have to manually detect when the user really touched down inside the bounding box shape, and not the surrounding rectangle the `UIButton` actually lives in.
-Other than that, the implementation of this `BoundingBoxButton` is fairly
+What we want is a subclass of `UIButton` that we can give the shape and look of a bounding box.
+This is actually a little difficult because a `UIButton` can only have a rectangular frame.
+This means we'll have to manually detect when the user really touched down inside the bounding box shape and not the surrounding rectangle the `UIButton` actually lives in.
+Other than that, the implementation of this `BoundingBoxButton` is fairly straightforward:
-straightforward:

 ```swift
 import UIKit